Join Our Newsletter

 5. The Ciderologist

-If you like cider, we think you need to meet Gabe Cook - the UKs one and only official Ciderologist.
-With over 20 years under his belt as cider maker, judge and advocate he runs bespoke tours offering exclusive behind-the-scenes access to world-famous cideries (and if you’re lucky there’ll even be some unreleased tastings on offer…).
-Accommodating groups of any size you’ll delve deep into the science, culture and heritage of cider through immersive drinking.
+If you like cider, you need to meet Gabe Cook - the UKs one and only official Ciderologist.
+With over 20 years under his belt as a cider maker, judge and advocate, he now runs bespoke tours for groups of all sizes.
+Get exclusive behind-the-scenes access to world-famous cideries and take a deep dive into the science, culture and heritage of cider through immersive drinking.
+If you’re lucky, there are often unreleased tastings on offer too.
 Wassail!

 Read More